WHATS IS CAPITALGEMS.CA ?

 Learn, explore and discover the beauty that lies within and surrounding Canada's Capital Region.
 We explore many of the region’s natural and historical gems, from caves and mines to abandoned ruins and unique landscapes.
 This site is all encompassing and offers a wide variety of fascinating opportunities to suit any outdoor or heritage enthusiast.
 We have created this site to showcase these modest marvels and educate people on our unique local history.

-NON PROFIT - NO ADS - LOCAL HISTORY - FREE TO USE - EDUCATIONAL
+NON PROFIT - NO ADS - LOCAL HISTORY

-NON PROFIT - NO ADS - LOCAL HISTORY - FREE TO USE - EDUCATIONAL
+NON PROFIT - NO ADS - LOCAL HISTORY

 categories